Phantom Election Management Software

 Computerized election fraud is the “perfect crime” and the “victims” are the unsuspecting public who believe they are participating in free and fair elections.

-It is impossible to say exactly who is leasing software from whom.
-But if all ETCs offering centralized Election Management tools have integrated the same software into their products, this could explain the alarming signs of election fraud across almost all states—including Idaho—that Dr. Frank discovered in his analysis of the 2020 election.
+We have now concluded that there is overwhelming evidence that a Scytl, a Spanish company, was the developer of Tenex's tools.
+(See our follow up article on Foreign Entities).
+But what other companies might also be leasing their software from Scytl?
+It is impossible to know for certain, but if all ETCs offering centralized Election Management tools have integrated the same software into their products, this could explain the alarming signs of election fraud across almost all states—including Idaho—that Dr. Frank discovered in his analysis of the 2020 election.

 As we have said before, almost all software has “backdoors” that are known only to those who wrote the source code.
 So if almost all election offices in the United States are running the same software—just packaged into different products—and if that software could be “hacked” this could explain what appears to be impossible coordination between "independent" software tools.